uri-library-data-services/iassist-preview/content/blog/data-visualisation-websites-and-sharing-data.md

 variety of data files with its program.
 To some extent, data have been used to market products.
 However, now it seems that all these new visualization tools are getting into data repository services as part of their promotion strategy.
-I\'m not a fan of this approach.
+I'm not a fan of this approach.
 Instead of each new tool site building its own data repository, I wish the vendors would promote the establishment and use of open data repositories.
 Encourage people to share their data with services that are foremost *data* services and not software services.

-\- Chuck Humphrey
+- Chuck Humphrey